PRICE

 Sedro-Woolley, WA 98284

-The Guide Hut serves as a meeting location, rental shop and retail store for guests of Northwest Alpine Guides.
+The Guide Hut serves as our rental shop and retail store for guests of Northwest Alpine Guides.
+Find a variety of retail items, logo wear, and climbing equipment.
+Visit our online gear shop for available merchandise and rental gear options.

-The Guide Hut exclusively serves Northwest Alpine Guides customers.
-It is not open to the public, and does not serve customers outside of scheduled operating hours.
+BaseCamp exclusively serves Northwest Alpine Guides customers.
+It is not open to the public and operates only during scheduled hours.

 Most climbers will fly into Seattle-Tacoma International Airport (SEA) the evening before the program and rent a car for the hour and forty-five minute drive to Sedro Woolley, Washington.
 Please note that Seattle traffic is worsening and driving times from Seattle and Seattle-Tacoma International Airport may be significantly longer.

 Our Northwest programs begin at the date, time and meeting location listed in the itinerary in your PreClimb Information.
 Meeting locations may vary depending on program destination.
-Climbers flying to Washington State must arrive the day before their program begins in order the meet the group for an early morning gear check and orientation.
+Climbers flying to Washington State must arrive the day before their program begins in order to meet the group for an early morning gear check and orientation.
 Return times on the final day of the program are difficult to predict.
 We strongly recommend that climbers book a hotel night following the final day of their itinerary and schedule departure flights on the following day.
 If departing on the last day of the program, we recommend booking a flight later than 10 pm.

 Transportation between the meeting location and the trailhead is not included in the price of the trip.
 Guides are not responsible for providing transportation to team members.
 We serve both local and out-of-town climbers in our Northwest programs, and many of our guests prefer to use their own vehicles.
 Team members are free to organize rideshares with other team members.
 With your permission, our office staff can share your name and contact information with other team members so that you can organize ridesharing.
 The NWAG office does not coordinate ridesharing or carpooling and we are unable to share customer or guide contact information due to privacy concerns.
 If you are trying to coordinate a ride, feel free to send an email to info@northwestalpineguides.com and we can forward it to your fellow climbers.